the-comprehensive-book/.github/profile/README.md

 The comprehensive book : Turning difficult to be simple.

-rigorous Solving everyday real-world  machine learning problems.
+Rigorous (extremely thorough, exhaustive, or accurate) Solving everyday real-world  machine learning problems.

 <!--